saolarte/assessment_r5/README.md

 ```

 ### Make requests to the app
-Open API UI can be used to perform requests to the api.
-This is available at the following URL
+To perform requests to the api, Swagger UI can be used, which is available in the following URL
 ```
 http://localhost:8000/docs
 ```